James4Ever0/notes/chatgpt clones, computer automation with ai.md

 [go-vncdriver](https://github.com/openai/go-vncdriver) by openai, to compile you need to clone the repo and modify code to find headers for libjpeg-turbo and python.

+[pynput]() as input event listener and actor, listener may have some strange keycodes when pressing modifier keys on windows.

 ----

 [ViT-pytorch](https://github.com/lucidrains/vit-pytorch) can be used in many ViT-based models, listed and implemented in the repo.